physrisk/website-source/articles/2025/coding-colonel-blotto-tournament.md

 Tournament I held was meant to be slightly different.
-I wanted my students to show their [Matlab](/tag/matlab/) and critical thinking skills, so I decided to encourage them to create random and adaptable troop allocation strategies by declaring a winner only after 1001 wars.
-Sadly, only a few students actually implemented adaptable strategies, but those who did managed to perform rather well in the tournament.
+I wanted my students to show their [Matlab](/tag/matlab/) and critical thinking skills, so I decided to encourage them to create random and adaptive troop allocation strategies by declaring a winner only after 1001 wars.
+Sadly, only a few students actually implemented adaptive strategies, but those who did managed to perform rather well in the tournament.
 Some of them even beating my own strategy :)